 Two of the most popular types of long-term care facilities are skilled nursing facilities and nursing homes.
 However, the differences between the two are important to note:

 These facilities provide daily care to residents.
-Some residents are very independent, while others may require more assistance.
+Some residents are very independent, while others may require more assistance with chronic conditions.
 In many facilities, family members are allowed to take the resident on outings and to medical appointments.
 Nursing homes often provide services such as laundry, room cleaning, meal preparation and serving, and medication management.

 Skilled Nursing Facilities

 A primary difference between nursing homes and skilled nursing facilities is the level of medical care available.
 At SNFs, residents often receive care from physicians, registered nurses, therapists and nurse practitioners.
 It is common for patients to go to a SNF following a hospital stay, major health event or surgery.
 Some examples of these include:

 - Wound care

 - Stroke recovery

 - Terminal illness

 - Memory loss